beeps82/SVHN_CNN/README.md

 # SVHN_CNN
-Four digit SVHN (horizontal) sequence prediction with CNN using Keras
+Four digit SVHN (horizontal) sequence prediction with CNN using Keras with TensorFlow backend

 This was my final project submission for the GaTech OMSCS 6476, Computer Vision.

 Classification and Detection with Convolutional Neural Networks

-Binu Enchakalody
 binuen@gatech.edu

-Abstract:
+## Abstract:
 Automatic detection of digits and numbers is a task where recent work in neural networks and computer vision has shown a lot of promise.
 The goal of this project is to replicate earlier results [2][1] using multiple Convolutional Neural Network (CNN) models to predict a sequence of numbers.
 The Street View House Number (SVHN) data set which has ~250,000 labelled images were used